Philippine president needs 'psychiatric evaluation': UN rights chief

 Geneva (AFP) - The UN human rights chief said Friday that Philippine President Rodrigo Duterte, who has launched profanity-laced diatribes against United Nations rapporteurs, needs "psychiatric evaluation".

-Listing some of Manila's actions against UN envoys, including reportedly filing terrorism charges against one, rights chief Zeid Ra'ad Al Hussein said "it makes one believe that the president of the Philippines needs to submit himself to some sort of psychiatric evaluation."
+Listing some of Manila's actions against UN envoys, including filing terrorism charges against one, rights chief Zeid Ra'ad Al Hussein said "it makes one believe that the president of the Philippines needs to submit himself to some sort of psychiatric evaluation".

 Zeid and other UN rights officials have focused significant attention on Duterte's controversial drug war.

-Police have killed more than 4,100 drug suspects, but rights groups allege more than 8,000 others have been murdered in what they describe as crimes against humanity.
+Police have killed more than 4,100 drug suspects since Duterte took office in 2016, but rights groups allege more than 8,000 others have been murdered in what they describe as crimes against humanity.

 The UN special rapporteur on extra-judicial killings, Agnes Callamard, has become a particular Duterte target over her criticism of his campaign to stamp out illegal drugs.

-In an exchange with Manila's envoys in the UN Human Rights Council on Thursday, Zeid referred to November media reports from the Philippines that quoted Duterte threatening to slap Callamard, while using profanity.
+"When the human rights or whoever is that rapporteur arrives, my order to you is, do not answer ...

+"You're investigating us, fact finding?
+Well sorry, do not fuck with me," the president said, referring to Callamard.

-"This is absolutely disgraceful that the president of a country could speak in this way, using the foulest of language against a rapporteur that is highly respected", Zeid told reporters on Friday.
+Speaking to reporters on Friday, Zeid said it was "absolutely disgraceful that the president of a country could speak in this way, using the foulest of language against a rapporteur that is highly respected."

+Manila hit back against Zeid's suggestion that the president may be mentally unwell, calling his remarks an "unmeasured outburst."

+"The comments of the High Commissioner bring great dishonour to the Human Rights Council and its noble endeavours", Philippine foreign minister Alan Peter Cayetano said in a statement.

 - Terrorism charge -

-Zeid also referred to a pending case against the UN's special rapporteur on the rights of indigenous people, Victoria Tauli Carpuz.
+Zeid also referred to a pending terrorism case against the UN's special rapporteur on the rights of indigenous people, Victoria Tauli Corpuz.

-According to Zeid, the Philippine justice ministry charged Carpuz in a regional court last month with terrorism.

-Manila has accused Carpuz of "alleged membership of the Communist Party of the Philippines and (the) New People's Army", Zeid said.
+Manila has accused Corpuz of "alleged membership of the Communist Party of the Philippines and (the) New People's Army", Zeid said.

 The New People's Army, which is waging a decades-old Maoist armed rebellion, has been designated a "terrorist organisation" by the US State Department.